-The Shift in Leadership Styles Away from MALE to FEMALE “Energies”
+The Shift in Leadership Styles where the Org Chart moves Away from MALE to FEMALE “Energies”

 There is a shift occurring in the area of modern-day leadership models.
 This shift is being driven by the fact that the modern worker no longer operates best while working under the constraints of the typical Org Chart business model.
 Since virtually all of our companies are designed to use the Org Chart as the primary driver of how the company operates this situation naturally causes a problem.